vuikit/vuikit/README.md

 > UIkit with all the power of Vue

-Vuikit is a collection of unopinionated, modular Vue.js components outputting UIkit layout.
+Vuikit is a collection of modular Vue.js components outputting UIkit layout.

 While it is possible to use UIkit by its own when building Vue components, you may find yourself relying on too many dependencies and building a wrapper to fill the missing logic gap.
-Vuikit solves all that by removing UIkit js and jQuery dependencies and rebuilding the logic with Vue natively.
+Vuikit solves all that by removing UIkit js dependency and rebuilding the logic with Vue natively.

 ## Supporting Vuikit